li9com/learn-docker/lab12-importing-images/README.md

 newimage            latest              174a538aa225        51 seconds ago      128 MB
 ```

 Note!
 This image is useless for now.
-We will learn how to improve it a bit later
+We will learn how to improve it a bit later.

 ## Echo container image